Morphology: 1 - Inflexional Morphology

 Nor are active and passive the only two voices; other categories of voice exist in some languages, such as the middle, reflexive, causative and adjutative inter alia.

 Tibetan and Chinese inter alia do perfectly without any voice whatsoever.
-In view of the wide differences in practice among the world's languages, and that a widely spoken language like Chinese manage without any formal voice marking, the verb in Piashi will have no formal marking for voice.
+In view of the wide differences in practice among the world's languages, and that a widely spoken language like Chinese manage without any formal voice marking, the verb in Brx will have no formal marking for voice.

 Top